johnandrea/fan-chart/README.md

 A program which will produce a full circle genealogy fan chart from a GEDCOM input.

-Reasons for making my own program
+Reasons for making my own program:

 -scriptable
 -orient the text for printed sheet: horizontal to outside edge and consistently clockwise